icgrp/doblink/README.md

 5. Type '**Make config**", the instr_data will make copied to Vitis project, and the cpp source will also be updated.
+Remember to re-compile the vitis project with new source code, because vitis does not automatically re-compile the project as SDK does.

 6. Type '**Make download**' to download the bitstreams into the board, and launch the Vitis project to run the project.
 You can see the results